Californians with student loan debt often wonder if they can qualify for a mortgage loan,…

 We talked about the primary purpose for the home appraisal.
 The appraiser is trying to determine how much a particular property is worth, based on current conditions within the real estate market.

 In California, mortgage lenders usually require home appraisals as part of the loan review and underwriting process.
-It’s a common requirements and an industrywide standard.
-Regardless of what kind of mortgage loan you use, you will most likely need an appraisal to complete the process and close the deal.
+It’s a common requirement and also an industrywide standard.

 The Home Buyer’s Role in All of This

-As a home buyer in California, you won’t really have an active role in the appraisal process.
-You’ll probably have to pay for it, which is customary.
+As a home buyer in California, you won’t have an active role in the appraisal process.
+You might have to pay for it, which is customary.
 Buyers usually foot the bill.
 But there’s not much for you to do at this stage, other than “wait and see.”

 The appraiser will evaluate the property, coordinating with the homeowner to gain access.
 The appraiser will then conduct a thorough review of comparable sales in the area, to get to a point of comparison.

-Have mortgage questions?
-We’ve been helping California home buyers and homeowners with their mortgage needs for nearly two decades.
-Please contact us if you have questions about obtaining a mortgage loan to buy or refinance a home.
+Have questions?
+Please contact us if you have questions about home appraisal requirements for mortgage loans in California, or other financing-related questions.
 We look forward to helping you!